-A Shareholders Agreement is concluded between the shareholders of the company (i) to define their respective rights and responsibilities, and (ii) to organise the management of the said company.
-The Agreement normally includes agreement terms addressing key management issues beyond those provided by statute and corporate law.
+A Shareholder Agreement normally includes terms addressing key management issues beyond those provided by statute and corporate law.
 However, these agreement terms are not intended to govern the day-to-day operations of the shareholders’ business.

-The dispute between shareholders is one of the most common causes of business failures.
-According to a report of the Law Commission, litigation cost can go beyond 10 times of the amount shared by shareholders.
-In a company limited by shares, preparing a Shareholders Agreement is the best way to avoid disputes and offer legal protection for shareholders.
+Dispute between shareholders is one of the most common causes of business failures.
+According to a report of the Law Commission, litigation costs could exceed by as much as 10 times the amount under dispute by the shareholders.
+In a company limited by shares, preparing a Shareholders Agreement is the best way to avoid disputes by stating clearly the rights and obligations of the shareholders.

 Here are some questions you should have in mind when drafting a Shareholders Agreement: